Introduction

 History begins….

 Although Indian immigration dates back to around 1700, significant migration from Kerala began only in the 2000s, largely driven by opportunities in the healthcare sector.The history of the Malankara Syrian Catholic Church in Ireland is closely tied to Venerable Archbishop Mar Ivanios.
-Following the Reunion of 1930, he visited Dublin on June 22, 1932, en route to meeting Pope Pius XI, to attend the International Eucharistic Congress.
+Following the Reunion of 1930, he visited Dublin on June 22, 1932, en route to meeting Holy Father Pope Pius XI, to attend the International Eucharistic Congress in Dublin.
 During his stay at Rathfarnham Castle as a guest of the Jesuit priests, he introduced the Malankara Syrian Catholic Church and its Antiochian liturgical tradition to Ireland, receiving notable media attention.The seed sown 94 years ago has since grown into a flourishing community.

 Starting And Development of the Syro-Malankara Catholic Diaspora Community

+The first Holy Qurbono in Syro Malnakara Rite in Ireland was celebrated by Venerable Archbishop Mar Ivanios at St Francis Xavier’s Church Gardiner Street in 1932.
 In 2004, families belonging to the Malankara Syrian Catholic Church arrived in this country in search of employment.
-From that time, they developed a strong desire to preserve the liturgical heritage in which they were born, raised, and had practiced their faith.After a long wait, on September 19, 2008, Rev. Fr.
-William Nedumpurath OIC, a priest of the Bethany Congregation founded by Venerable Archbishop Mar Ivanios, arrived here at the invitation of a few Malankara families residing in the country.
+From that time, they developed a strong desire to preserve the liturgical heritage in which they were born, raised, and had practiced their faith.
+On September 19, 2008, Rev. Fr.
+William Nedumpurath OIC, arrived here at the invitation of a few Malankara families residing in the country.
 He celebrated the Holy Mass according to the Malankara liturgy in Dublin for the first time since the visit of Venerable Archbishop Mar Ivanios.
 This marked an important step in the formation of the community.
 Following this, efforts were made to identify Malankara Catholic faithful who had migrated to Ireland and to bring them together as a community.
 On October 28, 2009, the then Bishop of Mavelikkara, Joshua Mar Ignatius, visited Ireland and celebrated Holy Mass in Dublin with the families, further strengthening and encouraging these efforts.

 Earlier, on 24 January 2010, Moran Mor Baselios Cardinal Cleemis Catholicos, the Father and Head of the Church, made his first pastoral visit to the community.
 He celebrated Holy Mass for the Malankara faithful at St. Francis Xavier Church, Gardiner Street, where Venerable Mar Ivanios Metropolitan had previously celebrated the first Holy Mass in Ireland, commemorating the 80th anniversary of Mar Ivanios’ visit to the country.